TalFlint1/YouTube---Advanced-Programming---Web/README.md

 -  node server.js

 6. run the client by :
+- open new terminal
-- open new terminal- npm start
+-  npm start